Transactions

 Using transactions in operations

 When starting operations, the scheduler creates a set of transactions to provide some atomicity of data processing in the operation.
-Learn more about the work schema in the Transaction processing of data section.
+To learn more about how this works, see Transactions in data processing.